About this Scaffolding Basic Course

 - bracket scaffolds (tank and form work).

-What is a basic scaffolding licence?
+What is a basic scaffolding licence in QLD & NSW?

 There are three types of scaffolding licences in Australia: Basic, Intermediate & Advanced.
 Each licence type corresponds to the subsequent level of risk and difficulty involved on the job.